QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

 Note that the only difference is the ``@views`` macro, which will replace any slices with views in the expression

-An alternative is to call the ``view`` fuction directly--though it is generally discouraged since it is a step away from the math
+An alternative is to call the ``view`` function directly--though it is generally discouraged since it is a step away from the math

 .. code-block:: julia

+    @views b = a[:, 2]
-    view(a, :, 2) == @views b = a[:, 2]
+    view(a, :, 2) == b

-As with most programming in Julia, it is best to avoid prematurely assuming that ``@views`` will have a signiciant impact on performance, and stress code clarity above all else
+As with most programming in Julia, it is best to avoid prematurely assuming that ``@views`` will have a significant impact on performance, and stress code clarity above all else

 Another important lesson about views is that they **are not** concrete arrays types